Oklahoma Court Records

 - Dismissed misdemeanor or felony charges, provided there are no pending charges, no felony convictions, or the prosecuting attorney has no intention of re-filing charges.

-- Dismissed misdemeanor charges after completion of a deferred judgment or delayed sentence, no pending charges, no felony convictions, and at least a year have passed since the dismissal.
+- Dismissed misdemeanor charges after completion of a deferred judgment or delayed sentence, no pending charges, no felony convictions, and at least a year has passed since the dismissal.

-- Dismissed nonviolent felony charges not outlined in 57 Okla.
+- Nonviolent felony charges were dismissed but not outlined in 57 Okla.
 Stat.
 Ann. § 571 after completion of a deferred judgment or delayed sentence, no pending charges, no felony convictions, and at least five years have passed since the dismissal.

 - Nonviolent felony convictions not listed in 57 Okla.
 Stat.
 Ann. § 571, no additional felony or misdemeanor convictions in the last seven years or pending charges, and at least five years have passed since the completion of the sentence.